 Alison Barker took a life-changing journey from Dublin to Connecticut in 2005 to train as an AWA leader.
 Her passion for writing found a home in the AWA method, which she shares through workshops and projects with adults, teenagers and children.
 One project took her to Averoy, an island of Norway, to lead workshops for teenagers from Latvia, Spain, Norway and Ireland.
 She has also led workshops for Hospice Staff and Returned Missionaries as well as general population groups.
 Alison co-facilitated AWA Leadership Training with Maureen Jones in 2011 and was involved in setting up the Irish Chapter of AWA.
 She lives in Dublin with her husband and two children.

 Patricia Bender, MALS, is a Research Specialist at Rutgers, the State University of New Jersey, Newark.
-Patricia has taught writing at Rutgers, and offered community writing workshops both nationally and internationally for 20+ years.
+Patricia has taught writing at Rutgers, and offered writing workshops both nationally and internationally, for 20+ years.
 A National Writing Project consultant, she founded and directed the Rutgers, Newark Writing Center (1998-2008).
-Recently, her poetry appeared in Good Foot, LIPS, the Paterson Literary Review and The Great Falls, An Anthology of Poems about Paterson, New Jersey.
-She has collaborated on many academic publications, which can be found in the Reference Service Review and the International Journal of Learning, among others.
-Her co-written chapter “Observe, Reflect, Act” appears in Using Qualitative Methods in Action Research, published by the American Library Association.
-Patricia served on the AWA Board of Directors (2008-2012), and continues to support AWA as the Associate Editor of AWA Press.
+Recently, her poetry appeared in Good Foot, LIPS, the Paterson Literary Review and other journals.
+She has also collaborated on many published academic articles.
+Her co-written chapter “Observe, Reflect, Act” appears in Using Qualitative Methods in Action Research, published by the ALA.
+Patricia served on the Board of AWA (2008-2012), and continues her support as Associate Editor of AWA Press.
 Writing, she believes, is key to personal, professional and political endeavours, and she enjoys working with others to make real our claim of living in a democracy.

 Lynn Bowmaster lives in Hadley, Massachusetts where she directs Woven Word Young Writers (www.wovenwordyoungwriters.weebly.com).
 Lynn and her husband also run Winter Moon Roots, an organic vegetable farm, and a free range laying hen operation called Lynn’s Laughing Layers.
 In college Lynn almost majored in English but instead decided to become a community organizer.
 Now AWA workshops bring Lynn’s empowerment training and her interest in positive creative expression together in one particularly beautiful place – the writing workshop.